Calibrated Surrogate Losses for Adversarially Robust Classification: Surrogate Losses for Adversarial Robust Classification

 In many machine learning problems, there are often dichotomies between optimization (learning) and evaluation.
-For instance, binary classification is evaluated by the 0-1 loss, while common learning methods such as SVM and logistic regression minimize surrogates to the 0-1 loss.
+For instance, binary classification is evaluated by the 0-1 loss, while common learning methods such as the support vector machine and logistic regression minimize surrogates to the 0-1 loss.
 This dichotomy arises because minimizing the 0-1 loss directly is known to be NP-hard~\citep{Feldman:2012}.
-Hence, many researchers questioned: \emph{Does the minimization of a surrogate loss $\phi$ imply the minimization of a target loss $\ell$?} Equivalently, does $\phi$ satisfy
+Much research has investigated surrogates $\phi$ satisfying